mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 street photography.
 It was hard to find exactly what I was looking for, but after hours of searching through seas of stock photos, I finally came across the perfect pictures for this project.
 These naturally led me into
 trying some traditional Chinese typography (which I never did before).
-It was very satisfying and mega fun.
-I'm quite happy with the overall result, can be ideal for a fashion brand with a young target group for the Chinese market, or any other market with some strong connection to China.
+It was very satisfying and lots of fun.

+I'm quite happy with the overall result and I believe it would look great for a fashion brand with a young target group for the Chinese market, or any other market with some strong connection to China.